kotaroshima/backpack/README.md

 Test
 ------
-* Just open test/index.html with a browser
+* Open test/index.html with a browser

 Development
 ------